denisenkom/django-sqlserver/README.rst

 Testing
 -------

 This project integrates with Django's own test suite.

+You need to install Python 2.7 or newer.

+You need to install virtualenv.

 To run tests you need to install Microsoft SQL Server 2012 or newer.

 In SQL server create user sa with password sa, alternatively you can use different user but in this case you should set SQLUSER and SQLPASSWORD environment variables.

+You should enable TCP/IP connections for SQL server.

 If you use SQL server instance name provide it in SQLINSTANCE environment variable.